Moonofweisheng/wot-design-uni/docs/en-US/guide/quick-use.md

 ## Sass

-`Wot Design Uni` depends on `sass`, so before using it, you need to confirm whether `sass` is already installed in your project.
+`Wot UI` depends on `sass`, so before using it, you need to confirm whether `sass` is already installed in your project.
 If not, you can install it using the following command:

 ::: code-group